 Overall, this is still a lightweight tent, and an inexpensive one compared to similar tents.
 It also has innovative features that some similar tents at higher price points don’t have.

 Since this tent has a shock cord instead of fixed lines, you won’t be able to get an extra-taught pitch.
 If you expect wind and need a tight pitch, it’s possible to replace the shock cord with fixed guylines.
 Overall, though, this isn’t an excellent tent for windy conditions, especially if you’re expensing high winds, you’ll be in a high altitude, or you’ll be above the tree line.

 We’ve covered a lot in this article, so we thought it’d be helpful to include a succinct list of the Solitaire’s pros and cons.

-The Eureka Solitaire tent has a surprising amount of features for the low price tag, including the double-walled structure, extra interior room, front vestibule and convertible mesh roof that allows for stargazing.
+The Eureka!
+Solitaire One-Person, Three-Season Backpacking Bivy Style Tent has a surprising amount of features for the low price tag, including the double-walled structure, extra interior room, front vestibule and convertible mesh roof that allows for stargazing.

 It’s also rugged enough to handle a thru-hike and it doesn’t require much space at all to get it all set up.
 While pro campers will want something more advanced, the Solitaire is an excellent option for newbie solo campers who have to set up camp wherever possible.